git/git.github.io/rev_news/drafts/edition-34.md

-explained to the mailing list that the patch had been made to complete a task that was proposed during the hackathon, and that the patch has been submitted using [submitGit](https://submitgit.herokuapp.com/), and that there were explanations on the
+explained to the mailing list that the patch had been made to complete a task that was proposed during the hackathon, and that the patch has been submitted using [submitGit](https://submitgit.herokuapp.com/), and that there were explanations in the
-[merge request](https://github.com/git/git/pull/433) that Haaris had created to use submitGit.
+[merge request](https://github.com/git/git/pull/433) that Haaris had created with submitGit.

-Peff also suggested more ways to improve the patch, and described the motivation for such a patch:
+Peff also suggested some ways to improve the patch, and described the motivation for such a patch:

 > We do parse expiration dates from config in a few places, like